Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Cipher-builder**

     You can create written ciphers.
-Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.
+Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your Proficiency Bonus), or they use magic to decipher it.

 - **Analyze and Empathize**